DanShai/Genome/README.md

 you can fine tune them to your need.

-check the GOerationsDef.py file for the list of functions can the Genome take! you can then select what slot / group of functionalities your Genome will use for solving the problem!
+check the GOerationsDef.py file for the list of functions can the Genome take! you can then select what slot / group of functionalities your Genome will use for solving the problem! set the group index in the variable "opx" of the genome option : nrOpts = {"opx": 2,..}

 - group 1 : basic operations add and multiply
 - group 2-3 : more general functions